MacCygwin/MacCygwin/README.md

 - 👋 Hi, I’m @MacCygwin
 - 👀 I’m interested in code and operating systems
-- 🌱 I’m currently learning how to make a cli os
+- 🌱 I’m currently learning how to make a CLI OS in C
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mdyusufpool@gmail.com

 <!---